Pregnancy Advising Information

-If you become pregnant while enrolled in the clinical portion of the Radiologic Technology program, you will have the following options for progression:
+Students who become pregnant while enrolled in the clinical portion of the program have the following options available for progression:

 - Voluntary Declaration

-- Voluntarily declare the pregnancy to the Department of Radiologic Technology in writing and submit a statement from your physician stating the estimated date of conception.
-You will continue in the program while meeting all program technical standards.
+- Voluntarily declare the pregnancy to the Department in writing and submit a statement from their physician which states the estimated date of confinement and the student continues in the program while meeting all program technical standards.

-- Upon receipt of this statement, you will be required to purchase a second personnel radiation monitoring device to be positioned under the protective apron at waist level.
+- Upon receipt of this statement, the student will be required to purchase a second personnel radiation monitoring device to be positioned under the protective apron at waist level.
 This badge will be labeled fetal dose.
 The fetal dose shall not exceed 50 mrem/month throughout the gestation.

 - Voluntary Non-Declaration

-- Voluntary non-declaration of pregnancy to the Department of Radiologic Technology in writing allows you to continue in the program while meeting all program technical standards.
+- Voluntary non-declaration of pregnancy to the Department in writing retracts the pregnancy declaration and the student continues in the program while meeting all program technical standards.

-- Due to the non-declaration of pregnancy, no additional radiation monitoring device will be used.
+- Due to the non-declaration of pregnancy, no additional radiation monitoring device will be utilized.

 - Leave of Absence

-- If you are unable to meet the program’s technical requirements, you will be subject to the terms outlined in the department’s leave of absence policy.
+- Pregnant students that are unable to meet the program’s technical requirements are subject to the terms outlined int he department’s leave of absence policy.

-- Absence of more than one year will require you to reapply to the program.
+- Absence of more than one year will require the student to reapply to the program.
 Consideration will be given to previous coursework successfully completed.

 - ALARA (as low as is reasonably achievable) and principles of radiation protection